£300: The cost of setting up the Malta Labour Party in 1920

 Following this, all volumes were individually stored in protective boxes that ensure their preservation in the years to come.

-The NAF in a statement thanked the PL for appreciating the historical research that was carried out by Buhagiar and for collaborating with the foundation on this conservation project.
+The NAF on Monday thanked the PL for appreciating the historical research that was carried out by Buhagiar and for collaborating with the foundation on this conservation project.

 NAF president Joan Abela said the project formed part of the foundation’s initiative to raise awareness about the dire need to invest in Malta's "paper heritage, both in terms of conservation, as well as of professional human resources".